UK Property Tax for Overseas Investors

 Non-UK resident companies pay income tax at a rate of 20% on any UK rental income, while UK companies instead pay corporation tax which currently sits at 19%.
 From April 2020, non-UK resident companies will also be subject to corporation tax instead.

 Non-Resident Landlord Scheme

-As an overseas investor, you need to ensure you register to pay income tax under the Non-Resident Landlord Scheme.
+Part of UK property tax for overseas investors is registering to pay income tax under the Non-Resident Landlord Scheme.

 For Buy-to-Let landlords, this works differently for tax purposes and means a non-residential landlord pays income tax on rental profits in the UK, rather than paying income tax in the country they’re based.
 To be classed under this scheme, the landlord (individuals, companies and trustees) must live outside of the UK for at least six months.
 In partnerships, each person is considered a separate landlord.